RISHABHSINGH3006/Social-Buzz-Data-Analytics-and-Visualization/README.md

 * **Python:** Used for data analysis, cleaning, and visualization.
 * **Pandas:** For data manipulation and analysis.
 * **Matplotlib/Seaborn:** For data visualization.

-### Future Work

-* **User Demographics:** Analyze user demographics associated with different content categories.
-* **Content Engagement:** Explore metrics like likes, comments, and shares to understand content engagement.
-* **Predictive Analytics:** Develop models to predict future content trends.

-**Note:** This README provides a basic overview of the project.
-You can customize it further by adding more details, code snippets, or specific visualizations.